-The Index Advisor utility helps determine which columns you should index to improve performance in a given workload.
-Index Advisor considers B-tree (single-column or composite) index types, and does not identify other index types (GIN, GiST, Hash) that may improve performance.
-Index Advisor is installed with EDB Postgres Advanced Server.
+The Index Advisor utility helps determine the columns to index to improve performance in a given workload.
+Index Advisor considers B-tree (single-column or composite) index types.
+It doesn't identify other index types, that is, GIN, GiST, and Hash, that might improve performance.
+Index Advisor extension is installed with EDB Postgres Advanced Server.

 Index Advisor works with EDB Postgres Advanced Server's query planner by creating hypothetical indexes that the query planner uses to calculate execution costs as if such indexes were available.
 Index Advisor identifies the indexes by analyzing SQL queries supplied in the workload.

-Invoke the Index Advisor utility program, supplying a text file containing the SQL queries that you wish to analyze; Index Advisor will generate a text file with
+- Invoke the Index Advisor utility program, supplying a text file containing the SQL queries that you want to analyze.
+Index Advisor generates a text file with

 CREATE INDEXstatements for the recommended indexes.

-Access Index Advisor through the Postgres Enterprise Manager client.
-When accessed via the PEM client, Index Advisor works with SQL Profiler, providing indexing recommendations on code captured in SQL traces.
-For more information about using SQL Profiler and Index Advisor with PEM, see the PEM Getting Started Guide available from the EDB website at:
+- Access Index Advisor through the Postgres Enterprise Manager (PEM) client.
+When accessed using the PEM client, Index Advisor works with SQL Profiler, providing indexing recommendations on code captured in SQL traces.
+For more information about using SQL Profiler and Index Advisor with PEM, see Using the Index Advisor in the PEM documentation.

-Index Advisor will attempt to make indexing recommendations on
+Index Advisor attempts to make indexing recommendations on

-EXPLAIN statement (if you are specifying the SQL statement at the psql command line).
-Index Advisor displays the query plan and estimated execution cost for the supplied query, but does not actually execute the query.
+Index Advisor displays the query plan and estimated execution cost for the supplied query but doesn't execute the query.

 If no hypothetical index can be found that reduces the execution cost, Index Advisor displays only the original query plan output of the

-A script supplied with EDB Postgres Advanced Server creates the table in which Index Advisor stores the indexing recommendations generated by the analysis; the script also creates a function and a view of the table to simplify the retrieval and interpretation of the results.
+An extension supplied with EDB Postgres Advanced Server creates the table in which Index Advisor stores the indexing recommendations generated by the analysis.
+The extension also creates a function and a view of the table to simplify retrieving and interpreting the results.

-If you choose to forego running the script, Index Advisor will log recommendations in a temporary table that is available only for the duration of the Index Advisor session.
+If you choose to forgo running the script, Index Advisor logs recommendations in a temporary table that's available only for the current Index Advisor session.

 index_advisor_components index_advisor_configuration using_index_advisor reviewing_the_index_advisor_recommendations index_advisor_limitations